W-David-Porter/acim/src/text/5-healing-and-wholeness/vii-the-decision-for-god/index.md

 ²You have not been asked to work out the plan of salvation yourself because, as I told you before, the remedy could not be of your making.
 ³God’s-Self gave you the perfect Correction for everything you made that is not in accord with God’s holy Will.
 ⁴I am making God’s plan perfectly explicit to you, and will also tell you of your part in God’s-plan, and how urgent it is to fulfill God’s-plan.
-⁵God weeps at the ‘sacrifice’ of [God’s] children who believe God’s-children are lost to God.
+⁵God weeps at the “sacrifice’ of [God’s] children who believe God’s-children are lost to God.
 :::

 ::: details Simplified